jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

         </aspect>
     </aspects>

-Listing 24: The third party reviewable aspect in the workflow content model

 Now I need to tell Alfresco how to render the properties in the workflow model.
 You saw how to do this earlier.
 Alfresco Explorer is configured in web-client-config-custom.xml while Alfresco Share is configured in